wechaty/matrix-appservice/README.md

 ## What is [Matrix]

-> [Matrix](https://matrix.org/blog/index) is an open network for secure, decentralized communication, like [Pidgin](http://pidgin.im) on your Phone.
+> [Matrix](https://matrix.org/blog/index) is an open network for secure, decentralized communication, which can be used similarly to [Pidgin](http://pidgin.im) on your phone.
 >
-> Pidgin try to IM all your friends in one place in Linux, and with Matrix you can have your Phone clinet with your private server which is highly customized.
-Matrix did not use XMPP protocol, it's server uses REST so that it could be more easy to extend.
+> Pidgin tries to have all your friends in one place in Linux, regardless of what IM they use.
+With Matrix you can have your phone client connected to your private server which can all be highly customized.
+Matrix does not use the XMPP protocol, it uses a REST API so that it could be easier to extend.

-The [Matrix] client [Riot](https://riot.im/app/) is a universal secure chat app entirely under your control.
-It supports all types of the platforms, including Web/Browser, Android, and iPhone.
+The [Matrix] client [Element](https://element.io/) is a universal secure chat app entirely under your control.
+It supports desktop (Windows, Mac and Linux) and mobile (Android and iOS)

 ## What is `matrix-appservice-wechaty`

-`matrix-appservice-wechaty` is a WeChat (微信) Matrix AppService for bridging the Matrix user with WeChat user.
+`matrix-appservice-wechaty` is a WeChat (微信) Matrix AppService for bridging your WeChat groups to Matrix rooms.

 It has been officially listed at [[Matrix] Bridge Page for Wechaty](https://matrix.org/docs/projects/bridge/matrix-appservice-wechaty).

-According to [Types of Bridging](https://matrix.org/docs/guides/types-of-bridging), Wechaty Bot in Matrix will create an [Simple Puppeted Bridge](https://matrix.org/docs/guides/types-of-bridging#simple-puppeted-bridge) with [Portal Rooms](https://matrix.org/docs/guides/types-of-bridging#portal-rooms) because we want to bring all conversations from Wechat to Matrix, and let the Matrix user control his account on Wechat.
+According to [Types of Bridging](https://matrix.org/docs/guides/types-of-bridging), the Matrix Wechaty Bot implements a [Simple Puppeted Bridge](https://matrix.org/docs/guides/types-of-bridging#simple-puppeted-bridge) with [Portal Rooms](https://matrix.org/docs/guides/types-of-bridging#portal-rooms) because we want to bring all conversations from WeChat to Matrix, and let the Matrix user control his account on Wechat.

 ## Features

-1. Support connect to Wechat via [Web](https://github.com/wechaty/wechaty-puppet-puppeteer)/[iPad](https://github.com/wechaty/wechaty-puppet-padplus)/[Hostie](https://github.com/wechaty/wechaty-puppet-hostie)/Windows/Mac Protocol, with the power of [Wechaty](https://github.com/wechaty)
+1. Supports connecting to Wechat via the [Web](https://github.com/wechaty/wechaty-puppet-puppeteer)/[iPad](https://github.com/wechaty/wechaty-puppet-padplus)/[Hostie](https://github.com/wechaty/wechaty-puppet-hostie)/Windows/Mac WeChat protocols, with the power of [Wechaty](https://github.com/wechaty)
-1. Map all Wechat users/room/official accounts to Matrix virtual users
+1. Maps all Wechat users/room/official accounts to Matrix virtual users

 ## Requirements